roscale/zenith/README.md

 It's worth mentioning Flutter for Desktop is still in beta and thus, when running in debug mode you will see visual bugs not present in profile or release mode.
 For some reason, in debug mode the loading of images doesn't seem to work and windows will flicker sometimes.
-Let's hope these bugs will be fixed by the Flutter team.
+I'm almost certain these bugs come from the Flutter engine so let's hope they will be fixed soon.
 Compile in release mode if you want a good experience.

 ## Attaching a debugger